trustoverip/tswg-keri-specification/spec/spec.md

 Primitive

 : a serialization of a unitary value.
-All Primitives in KERI must be expressed in CESR  {{CESR-ID}}.
+All Primitives in KERI must be expressed in CESR  [@CESR-ID].

 Cryptographic Primitive